-Drugs will be in a locked cupboard in the Pastoral Office or Iona Room.
+Drugs will be stored in the medical room or in the Pastoral Office or Iona Room.

-School should not store large volumes of medication.
+School should not store large volumes of medication for pupils.

 - The school will only accept medication provided that it is in the original container labelled with: - The name of the pupil - The name and dose of the medication - The frequency of the medication - The date of issue - and a measuring spoon or dropper must be supplied if appropriate. - When pupils have two or more prescribed medicines, each should be in a separate container but should be stored together in one labelled container.
-Staff are not authorised to accept any medication which does not meet the above criteria nor are they authorised to transfer medication from its original customer. - The head teacher is responsible for making sure that medication is stored safely. - The child should know where their own medication is located.
+Staff are not authorised to accept any medication which does not meet the above criteria nor are they authorised to transfer medication from its original customer. - The head teacher is responsible for-safely ensuring that appropriate training is undertaken by staff members administering medication. - The child should know where their own medication is located.